kanopi/drupal-starter/README.md

 ### Step #2: Project setup

-1. Clone this repo into your Projects directory
+1. Clone this repo into your Projects directory.

     ```
     git clone https://github.com/kanopi/drupal-starter.git drupal-starter
     cd drupal-starter
     ```

-2. Initialize the site
+2. Initialize the site.

     This will initialize local settings and install the site via drush